Uaitt/knight_tour/README.md

 $ rspec spec/
 ```

-Or launch the test only for one class
+Or launch the tests only for one class
 ```
 $ rspec spec/class_spec.rb
 ```